sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 Int64
 ```

-If we perform a [Google Search](https://www.techonthenet.com/unicode/chart.php), we can see that the numeric representation of the `?` Unicode character, is in fact 63, and our new data type is `Int64`.
+If we perform a [Google Search](https://www.techonthenet.com/unicode/chart.php), we can see that the numeric representation of the `?` Unicode character is, in fact, 63, and our new data type is `Int64`.

-We can convert our numerical representation to a `Char` type by performing the inverse operation:
+We can convert our numerical representation back to a `Char` type by performing the inverse operation:

 ##### **Code**
 ```Julia